ComposableFi/composable/code/xcvm/semantic.md

 #### IP Register

 The instruction pointer register contains the instruction pointer of the last executed program and is updated during program execution.
-Querying for the `IP` and `Result` can be used to compute the state of the interpreter on another chain.
+Querying for the `IP` and `Result` can be used to compute the state of the Executor on another chain.

 #### Tip Register

 The Tip register contains the `Account` of the account triggering the initial execution.
 This can be the IBC relayer or any other entity.
-By definition, the tip is the account paying the fees for interpreter execution.
+By definition, the tip is the account paying the fees for Executor execution.

 #### Self Register

-The self register contains the `Account` of the interpreter.
+The self register contains the `Account` of the Executor.
 Most implementations will not need to use storage but have access to special keywords, such as `this` in Solidity.

 ####  Version Register